 2: Use multi-factor authentication that prevents threats from accessing your data by only guessing your password.

 3: A password management tool can help you track and create safe passwords.

 The good news is you don’t have to figure these details out by yourself.
 We suggest becoming partners with a technology solutions provider that you trust.
 Such a partnership can bring immense value to your company through security best practices and suggestions on the best tools to use to protect your company information.
 The even better news is that Aktion Associates partners with businesses like yours to provide just this type of support.
 We have an entire team of cyber security experts.
-Aktion can also recommend and implement the tools that will protect you from harmful cyber threats.
+Aktion can also recommend and implement the cyber threat protection tools that will protect you from harmful cyber threats.